-The British institute of Interior Design’s (BIID) new professional services contracts for interior designers have been produced in collaboration with the Royal institute of British Architects (RIBA).
+The British institute of Interior Design’s (BIID) professional services contracts for interior designers were produced in collaboration with the Royal institute of British Architects (RIBA).

 The new digital contracts are available in two options for domestic and commercial projects and are designed to be jargon-free and easy to download, edit and manage.
 The contracts are designed to protect both the designer and the client and will ensure that both parties understand the obligations and terms of a project at the start of the design process.

-I asked BIID president, Lester Bennett, to explain the merits of a professional contract and why the BIID now offers two versions.
+I asked Lester Bennett, of the BIID, to explain the merits of a professional contract and why the BIID now offers two versions.

 The BIID has recently launched two new professional Services contracts – why have you updated them now?